About

 Therapy with me is confidential, structured, and collaborative.

-We’ll explore what’s happening now, understand how it connects to your history and patterns, and develop practical tools to help you move forward with more clarity and steadiness.
+Together we’ll explore what’s happening now, understand how it connects to your history and patterns, and develop practical ways of responding with more clarity, flexibility, and self-trust.

-Sessions are available in-person in Liverpool City Centre and Wirral, and online across the UK and internationally.
+Sessions are available in-person in Liverpool city centre and online across the UK and internationally.

-If this feels like it might be the right fit, you’re welcome to get in touch to arrange an initial call.
+If this feels like it might be the right fit, you’re welcome to get in touch to arrange an initial conversation.

 Ready to Begin?

-Whether you’re looking for personal therapy, workplace support, or simply a space to talk things through you can get in touch to start the conversation.
+Whether you’re looking for individual therapy, couples therapy, workplace support, or simply a space to make sense of what feels difficult - you’re welcome to get in touch to start the conversation.

 Frequently Asked Questions